diggledoot/se-take-home-assignment/README.md

 - Testing, testing and testing.
 Make sure the prototype is functioning and meeting all the requirements.
 - Do not over engineering.
 Try to scope your working hour within 3 hours (1 hour per day).
 You may document all the optimization or technology concern that you think good to bring in the solution.
 - Complete the implementation as clean as possible, clean code is a strong plus point, do not bring in all the fancy tech stuff.

+### Running the CLI application
+- Ensure that you have Java 17/ jdk17 + Maven installed on your machine.
+It is expected that you are running this in a Linux environment.
+- At the root level, run `mvn clean install -DskipTests`.
+- Run the program using the command `java -jar target/mcdonald-cooking-bot-controller-1.0-SNAPSHOT.jar `.